OVPR Guidance for the Government Shutdown

 New and Continuing Award Issuance or Extensions

-- New grants, contracts or cooperative agreements from agencies will not be awarded or released until normal operations resume.
+- New grants, contracts or cooperative agreements from agencies are not awarded or released until normal operations resume.

 - During a lapse in appropriations, agencies cannot authorize costs exceeding available award amounts, obligate additional funds to cover such costs or authorize no-cost extensions.

-- No-cost extensions will not be granted during this period.
+- No-cost extensions are not granted during this period.

-- Grant and award continuations will not be awarded until normal operations resume.
+- Grant and award continuations are not awarded until normal operations resume.

 - Researchers should continue to perform project activities and incur necessary costs to maintain project progress.
 However, if the shutdown becomes extended, costs should be closely monitored in the event award funding is reduced or significantly delayed once operations resume.